finbourne/lusid-sdk-csharp-preview/sdk/docs/CorporateActionSourcesApi.md

 [BETA] Upsert corporate actions

-Attempt to create/update one or more corporate action in a specified corporate action source.
-Failed actions will be identified in the body of the response.
+Create or update one or more corporate actions in a particular corporate action source.
+Failures are identified in the body of the response.
+If a corporate action is upserted at exactly the same effective datetime as a transaction for the same instrument, the corporate action takes precedence.
+Depending on the nature of the corporate action, this may mean it affects the transaction.

 ### Example